barrieca/CS496-stylegan-clone/README.md

 This repository also contains quickstart instructions for running the docker image.

+The document "StyleGan Encoder Interface.pdf" describes the problem and soluction defining the project.

+The two .pptx files in this directory are the two sets of presentation slides I used during my presentations.

+------- End of readme new readme documentation for Northwestern University Advanced Topics in AI Course -------

 ### Stylegan Encoder Readme (added by "Puzer"):

 ## StyleGAN &mdash; Encoder for Official TensorFlow Implementation